LispCookbook/cl-cookbook/performance.md

 This is because type declarations have [scopes][declare-scope].
 In the examples above, we have seen type declarations applied to a function.

-During development it is usually useful to raise importance of safety in order to find out potential problems as soon as possible.
+During development it is usually useful to raise the importance of safety in order to find out potential problems as soon as possible.
 On the contrary, speed might be more important after deployment.
 However, it might be too verbose to specify declaration expression for each single function.

 The macro [`declaim`][declaim] provides such possibility.
 It can be used as a top level form in a file and the declarations will be made at compile-time.